LiangliangNan/Easy3D/ReadMe.md

   <img src="resources/images/logo.jpg" width="600">

+  (The above 3D model of the Easy3D logo was generated and rendered by Easy3D).

 #### Easy3D is an open-source library for 3D modeling, geometry processing, and rendering.
 It is implemented in C++ and designed with an emphasis on simplicity and efficiency.
-#### Easy3D is intended for research and educational purposes, but it is also a good starting point for developing
-sophisticated 3D applications.
+#### Easy3D is intended for research and educational purposes, but it is also a good starting point for developing sophisticated 3D applications.

   ![Overview of Easy3D](resources/images/overview.jpg)